“Barefoot-chic spa hotel on a secret golden beach, 3 hours south of Bangkok”

 Next door, in a blossomy garden, is the curvy 2 Bedroom Chaba Villa for guests seeking extra privacy (Hollywood A-Listers were in residence when we visited).
 All ages are welcome, and there are 2 bedrooms, 1 bathroom, a pantry, plenty of living space and a screened garden sofa looking out onto the Gulf of Siam.
 Private chefs and yoga masters can be supplied.

-We're yet to view the 2 Bedroom Frangipani Suite and 3 Bedroom Beachfront Villa, but with direct access to the pool or beach they're perfectly located for unwinding.
+We're yet to view the 2 Bedroom Frangipani Suite but with direct access to the pool it is perfectly located for unwinding.

 - Air conditioning